-Capers are a lovely addition to lemon chicken, but not a deal-breaker if you don’t have any on hand.
+Capers – Capers are a lovely addition to lemon chicken, but not a deal-breaker if you don’t have any on hand.
 Simply omit.

-Substitute for wine in lemon chicken If you don’t have or want to use wine in this recipe, you could easily substitute it with white grape juice or simply use additional chicken stock.
+White Wine – Any decent dry white wine will work perfectly for lemon chicken.
+No need to buy a special bottle, just use any wine you enjoy drinking.
+If you don’t have or want to use wine in this recipe, you could just use additional chicken stock.
 Since there is a lot of acidity in the dish already, with the lemons, adding additional acidity isn’t necessary.

-What to serve with lemon chicken?
-Lemon chicken is perfect paired with pasta.
-Angelhair spaghetti pasta makes an elegant dish.
+I love something green with lemon chicken – asparagus, broccoli, broccolini are all great.
+Quick sautèed greens like spinach, kale or chard would also be nice.
+Lemon chicken is also perfectly paired with pasta.
+Angel hair spaghetti pasta makes an elegant dish.
 White rice is also a good choice.
 If you’re avoiding carbs, try cauliflower rice!

 Get the Recipe: Charred Lemon Chicken

-- 2 small lemons cut into thin rounds
+- 2 small lemons, cut into thin rounds

-- 1 1/2 tsp white sugar
+- 1 1/2 teaspoons white sugar

-- 4 garlic cloves halved
+- 4 cloves garlic, halved

-- 4 skinless, boneless chicken breasts cut in half lengthwise
+- 4 skinless, boneless chicken breasts, cut in half lengthwise

 - Salt and freshly ground pepper

-- 1 Tbsp olive oil
+- 1 Tablespoon olive oil

-- 2 Tbsp unsalted butter DIVIDED
+- 2 Tablespoons unsalted butter, DIVIDED

-- 1 tsp minced shallot
+- 1 teaspoon shallot, minced or onion

-- 1/2 tsp minced garlic
+- 1/2 teaspoon garlic, minced

 - 1 thyme sprig

-- 1/2 cup dry white wine or additional 1/2 cup chicken stock
+- 1/2 cup dry white wine, or additional 1/2 cup chicken stock

 - 1 cup chicken stock